 Other Funding support

-GOV.UK - Innovation Funding service offers government backed funding to bid for throughout the year for researching and developing processes, products or services, testing innovation ideas and collaborating with other organisations.
+- GOV.UK - Innovate UK offers government backed funding to bid for throughout the year for researching and developing processes, products or services, testing innovation ideas and collaborating with other organisations.
 To search and apply for funding visit GOV.UK - apply for innovation funding.

-Making Carbon Work (MaCaW) project can save you money on energy bills by becoming greener and reducing your carbon footprint.
-Offers include match funded grants up to £15k to purchase low-carbon technology and funding for equipment that demonstrates a carbon saving
+- Making Carbon Work (MaCaW) project can save you money on energy bills by becoming greener and reducing your carbon footprint.

 Helping businesses through difficult times